 Cellulitis is an infection of the deeper tier of skin and underlying tissue.
-The affected area is getting to be red, painful, swollen and hot.
-It often affects the legs but can happen anywhere on the body.
+It frequently affects the legs however can happen anywhere at the body.
 Your child will probably even have a fever.

 Cellulitis can usually be diagnosed by assessing the symptoms and investigating the skin. it always responds well to treatment with antibiotics.

 Chickenpox may be a viral illness that the majority of children catch at some point.
 It most ordinarily affects children under 10 years aged.

 The rash of itchy spots turns into fluid-filled blisters.
 They crust over to make scabs, which after a short time drop off.
 Some children only have a couple of spots, whereas others have them over their entire body.
 The spots are presumably to seem on the face, ears, and scalp, under the arms, on the chest and belly, and on the arms and legs.

 Your baby’s skin will become itchy, red, dry, and cracked if affected by Eczema. the foremost common type is atopic dermatitis, which mainly affects children but can continue into adulthood.